 Warning

-The C Tech License Manager comes bundled with most C Tech Products to facilitate license configuration and management.
-A standalone installer can also be downloaded from C Tech Development Corporation: Downloads.
+The C Tech License Manager comes with most C Tech products to help you set up and manage licenses.
+You can also download a standalone installer from C Tech Development Corporation: Downloads.

 Server Configuration

-Load .ctupdate File: Allows you to load and apply a C Tech License Update File (.ctupdate) to Update or Upgrade existing license dongles (keys).
+Load .ctupdate File — Load and apply a C Tech License Update File (.ctupdate) to update or upgrade existing licenses.
+See License Updates for more information.

 Tip